shibu69/Blockchain-chai-wala/README.md

 This is a prototype which i have submitted as my mini project

+To use this, You should have a crypto wallet named metamask and some testnet faucet on Goreili Network

 To get this DApp running, follow the steps below:

 ### Clone the Repository